 The most common issue is dry joints.
 In the example below, the contact to the jack pin is completely detached.
 The example below isn’t too serious but leads to intermittent operation, hence why a technician had wrongly blamed the socket and used contact cleaner.

-However, if the solder joint is bad around the switch contact pin, then outputs become wired together thus impacting the sound quality dramatically often leading to low output.
+However, if the solder joint is bad around the switch contact pin, then outputs become wired together thus impacting the sound quality dramatically, often leading to perception of low output.

 Many of the jack sockets are by now corroded or contaminated.
 They can be replaced by sourcing them from www.Synth-Parts.com KBJA63-5012PM.